yanatan16/talk-js-parser/README.md

 # talk-js-parser

-Talk: Parsing Javascript with parsimmon parser-combinators
+Talk: Parsing in Javascript with parsimmon parser-combinators

+## Outline

+- Parsing can be difficult
+- Parser combinator theory
+- Parsing lisp
+- Parsing json